tsukasa-u/FUSOU/docs/operations/TABLE_OFFSET_COMPACTION.md

 Battle data fragments uploaded to R2 contain **concatenated Parquet files** with multiple tables.
 To enable efficient compaction and table-specific extraction, we store offset metadata alongside each fragment.

+Tables with **zero rows** are automatically filtered out at the server-side during fragment generation to avoid processing empty data during compaction.

 ## Data Structure

 ### Client Side (FUSOU-APP)